 The use of wireless routers, access points or any other device providing 802.11 wireless connectivity within areas covered by the ‘Colby Wireless’ network is strictly prohibited.
 Improperly configured routers and other networking hardware may also interfere with and disrupt service on the wired network.
 In order to ensure network reliability, Colby ITS reserves the right to disconnect service or otherwise terminate any unauthorized/non-Colby router, access point or broadcast point (such as ad-hoc computer-to-computer networks).

 Individuals wishing to use wireless networking may do so only if the connecting device does not interfere with other users or the Colby Wireless network.
 As with routers and access points, the use of improperly configured clients may result in immediate termination of network service until the problem can be resolved.

 Network interference policies do not apply to wireless accessories such as speakers, keyboards, mice and other peripherals which are not wireless networking devices.

 Network Operation and Monitoring

 The campus data network is operated and sustained by Colby ITS.
 Firewalls, access control lists, network traffic analyzers and filters are employed as a means of ensuring network data performance, security and reliability.
-Any and all configurations, logs and data related to network operation and monitoring are conducted in accordance with the Code of Ethics for Information Technology and all other relevant College policies.
+Any and all configurations, logs and data related to network operation and monitoring are conducted in accordance with the Acceptable Use Policy and all other relevant College policies.

 Planned and unplanned outages of network service are tracked by the Colby ITS outage and change management system.